apmnt/poke-pocket-sim/README.md

 Currently under development and featuring only separate files, but it will soon be available as a library in PyPI.

+Welcoming collaboration!
+If you clone this repo and find something that should be added or doesn't work (most things do not work flawlessly as of right now), just [create an issue](https://github.com/apmnt/poke-pocket-sim/issues)!

 Roadmap:

 - [x] Add attacks, cards and basic turn mechanics